 Like MFA students, MA students must earn eight credits with course work, typically in four summers.
 They can earn the remaining two credits either with a thesis or with additional course work over another summer .
-Those who choose the thesis option may, like MFA students, complete the thesis at home, corresponding with an advisor.
+Those who choose the thesis option may, like MFA students, complete theses at home, corresponding with their advisors.
+If they begin work on their theses immediately after their last summer of course work, they can receive their degrees the following May.

 To learn more about the MA program, we invite you to watch this video: